AKC-NIPPO Preservation Breeder Since 2010, AKC Breeder of Merit

 Showing in AKC conformation is just one aspect of the work I do with my dogs, as my real passion is performance sports, the study of small population genetics management, and breed education.
 My objective for each of my breeds differs somewhat, but overall I aim to produce the next generation of healthy active companions who are genetically diverse, are of acceptable type, who also want to work for me in sports and shows.
-Shibas are my first and primary passion, but I do have a great affection and faith in Hokkaido Ken, having lived with and raised several dozen of them (my dogs have contributed to the bulk of the population here to date!).
+Shibas are my first and primary passion, but I do have a great affection and faith in Hokkaido Ken, having lived with and raised several dozen of them.
+Each Hokkaido breeding was a learning experience and step forward, even though I have encountered set backs.

 I believe in the versatility of the Shiba breed and my motto has become “Shibas Can Do Anything!”
 Together we have accomplished many "firsts" for me, and earned titles in Conformation, Rally, Agility, Flyball, Lure Coursing, CGC, Barn Hunt, as well as enjoyed events like Herding and Truffle Hunting.
 I don't compete to earn ribbons, but I am proud of some of the "firsts" we have accomplished for the breed (my Shibas were the first and second to ever earn Lure Coursing titles), and my girls are top ranked in Flyball.

 I believe that training and socializing never stop, and I prefer to use the Least Invasive Minimally Aversive (LIMA) training in every day life.
 I do not advocate Dog Whispering techniques and am happy to explain why I don't think they are effective tools to use with Shibas or Hokkaido.
 I am happy to show you all of the many ways dogs can be successful without punishment based training.